loganfsmyth/babel-plugin-transform-decorators-legacy/README.md

     executed 1
     ```

-    which is what the spec dictates as the currect behavior and was incorrect in Babel 5.
+    which is what the spec dictates as the correct behavior and was incorrect in Babel 5.

 2. Static class property initializers are evaluated once up front.